LoopKit/loopdocs/docs/operation/features/notifications.md

 ### Free (7-day) Loop App Expiration Notification

 The expiration notification pattern is the same as for the Paid Loop App.

-* As soon as you build the app, you will be notified
-* Every other day you will be notified
-* On the final day, you will need to dismiss the notification when you open the app, but no more than once an hour
+You may want to add an [Expiration Notification Customization](../../build/code_customization.md#expiration-notification-customization) to modify the first appearance and frequency of the notification.

 ## Loop App Expiration Date